mebeim/aoc/2020/README.md

 ```

 Applying [`.findall()`][py-re-findall] on a line of input using the above regexp
-will return a list of moves to follow to get to the wanted tile to flip.
+will will split each time one of the alternatives matches and return a list of
+moves to follow to get to the wanted tile to flip.

 The code we're going to write from now on is very similar to the one we wrote
 for [day 17][d17]: the only thing we care about a specific point of our grid, is